News & Community Involvement

 The purpose of Outreach Benevolence Ministry is to develop and coordinate outreach activities that promote God’s love and compassion.
 Members research and identify programs that assist people in crisis situations, locally, nationally, and internationally.
 Donations are allocated for charities or organizations that provide help for those suffering from a variety of causes - food insecurity, natural disasters, illness, violence, and war.

 On the local level, Chapel committee members participate in hands-on projects that include support for schools, aid programs for the less fortunate, ministry initiatives, and promoting our faith.
-All organizations are vetted to ensure that funds are used to maximize the assistance for the designated need.
+All organizations are vetted to ensure that funds are used to maximize assistance for the designated need.

 Missions Ministry

 The Holden Beach Chapel recognizes that outreach and missions are essential components of religious organizations.
 We aim to provide support, services, and the messages of hope and compassion to various communities while seeking to spread faith, provide humanitarian aid, and foster cultural exchange.
 Efforts may include local and international focus areas involving a combination of evangelism, social services, humanitarian disaster relief and community development projects.
-The Chapel realizes
+The Chapel realizes that outreach and missions play a vital role in addressing global challenges and fostering positive change.
+By combining humanitarian efforts with educational and spiritual support, these initiatives aim to create lasting impacts in the communities being served.

 WORSHIP/MUSIC